-Put a couple lush, leafy accents on your desk and you'll create an instant gardenlike ambience.
-The natural beauty of plants is soothing and can even brighten your spirits.
+Put a couple lush, leafy accents on your desk and you'll create an instant gardenlike ambiance.
+The natural beauty of plants is soothing and can even brighten your mood.

 Want more?
 Many common indoor office plants clean the air, removing air pollutants caused by chemicals in furniture, paint and carpeting.
 And you can breathe easier knowing they do a good job of recycling the carbon dioxide that we exhale into oxygen.
 Yes, plants are good for you.

-Just think...for the cost of a mocha latte or two, you can treat yourself to a fresh, long-lasting accent that'll give your mood a lift every day.
+Just think...for the cost of a mocha latte or two, you can treat yourself to a fresh, long-lasting accent that'll give your morale a lift every day.

 And don't you deserve it?

 I pulled together a few easy-care plants that make good candidates for sharing your office space.

 Heartleaf Philodendron won't help you climb the corporate ladder, but it will be there with you all the way.

 Hardy and long-lasting, this sweetheart-of-a-plant doesn't need coddling, either.
 It thrives under fluorescent lights and tolerates neglect like few plants can.
 It'll take just about any challenges you can dish out and you'll never see it suffer.

 Pothos is one of the easiest plants you'll ever grow.
 It tolerates low light, low humidity, and dry soil (at least for a while).